Recently published book (see below)

 - “The Habsburg Most Illustrious Order of the Golden Fleece: Its potential relevance on modern culture in the European Union,” Historicni seminar 7 (2009) [e-publication] 7 (2009): 9-38, Available through: Scientific Research Centre of the Slovenian Academy of Sciences and Arts, web page accessed 21 December 2010, free registration required.

 - “Archduke Johann of Austria and His Legacy,” The European Royal History Journal, XXXVII-XXXVIII (2004).

 - “The Someda de Chiaramonte Family,” Collegium res nobilis Austriae (2000), web page accessed 24 December 2010.

-Glen also has a book new release (August 2020): Finding Your Safety Net: Do Having Faith, Being Baptized, and Taking Communion Have Value?.
+Glen also published a book recently (August 2020): Finding Your Safety Net: Do Having Faith, Being Baptized, and Taking Communion Have Value?.
 Yes, there is a question mark at the end of the subtitle.
 It is about a number of things including what the genealogies of John the Baptist and Paul the Apostle can tell us about the Christian faith.
 Glen is a former agnostic, atheist, and semi-Buddhist.
 For more about it, please see LifeRich Publishing.
 For a look inside, please go to Amazon.com or Amazon.de.
 Finding Your Safety Net is available through many other retailers including Barnes & Nobles, Powells.com, and Thalia.com.

 Glen W. Covert Professional Genealogist is a member of the Association of Professional Genealogists, “Adler” Heraldic-Genealogical Society, and the Austrian Society for Genealogy and History.
 He is also a Genealogy Special Advisor of The International Commission and Association on Nobility (TICAN).